tj/n/README.md

     n run 8.11.3 --debug some.js

 Or execute a command with `PATH` modified so `node` and `npm` will be from the downloaded Node.js version.
-(NB: this `npm` will be working with a different and empty global node_modules directory, and you should not install global modules this way.)
+(NB: `npm` run this way will be using global node_modules from the target node version folder.)

     n exec 10 my-script --fast test
+    n exec lts zsh

 ## Preserving npm

-A Node.js install normally includes `npm` as well, but you may wish to preserve an updated `npm` and `npx` leaving them out of the install using `--preserve` (requires rsync):
+A Node.js install normally includes `npm` as well, but you may wish to preserve an updated `npm` and `npx` leaving them out of the install using `--preserve`:

     $ npm install -g npm@latest
     ...